-To generalize the construction to genus $g$ Riemann surfaces with $n$ punctures we have to take into account that for $g>1$ the Riemann-Roch theorem states that there are $3g-3$ holomorphic quadratic differentials.
-In the neighborhood of a point $P$ we can write them using the local parameter $z$ as
+To generalize the construction to a genus-$g$ Riemann surfaces with $n$ punctures we have to keep in mind that for~$g>1$ the Riemann-Roch theorem states that there are $3g-3$ holomorphic quadratic differentials.
+In the neighborhood of a point $P$ they can be written using the local coordinate~$z$ as

 with $n=0,\ldots,3g-4$.
-In a similar way we can write quadratic differentials with poles at $P$ as
+In a similar fashion, we write quadratic differentials with poles at~$P$ as

 and the corresponding expressions for the vectors.
 The coefficients $B^{(2)}_{nm}$ could in principle be written in terms of prime forms and $\vartheta$-functions.
 It is worth noticing that since

 and